Common Causes of Urinary Issues in Cats

 Lower urinary tract problems are a common occurrence among cats of any age.
 Some cats appear to be more prone to urinary tract infections (UTI), while others experience recurrent blockages and bladder stones.
 There are appropriate medical interventions to address these issues, but first, a proper diagnosis must be made by your veterinarian.
 Knowing the early symptoms of urinary tract problems in cats will enable cat parents to seek veterinary assistance as early as possible.
-This can certainly help improve the long-term outcome of the problem.
+Early intervention can significantly improve your cat’s long-term health and reduce the risk of recurrence.

 The urinary bladder is a common site of bacterial infection.
 Urinary tract infections can affect cats of any age, but the incidence is higher in cats that are 10 years of age or older and are often suffering from concurrent health issues such as diabetes and hyperthyroidism.